This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Crisco shortening is classic, but for a healthier version, use non-hydrogenated shortening.

-- You can use light corn syrup instead of dark corn syrup.
+- You can use light corn syrup, cane syrup, or maple syrup instead of dark corn syrup.

 - You can use light brown sugar or granulated sugar as a swap for dark brown sugar.